(VirtualBox on Mac OS X)

 - you destroy your docker machine

-afterwards, or - you have custom VirtualBox configuration.
+dev, create another VirtualBox VM and create docker machinedevafterwards, or - you have custom VirtualBox configuration.

 Given that docker machine’s IP address stays the same or changes very rarely,

-you can simply put its IP address in your /etc/hosts
+you can simply put its IP address in your /etc/hosts.

 First, figure out current docker machine’s IP address: